trublast/vault-plugin-gitops-terraform/README.md

 The plugin monitors a git repository for new commits.
 When new commits are found that are signed with the required number of signatures, it applies the configuration.

+- Configuration is described in Terraform format.
+- Terraform state is stored in Vault.
+- Vault connection uses the address and token specified in the plugin configuration.
+- Currently requires a renewable periodic token that will be automatically renewed 24 hours before expiration.
+- Status and possible errors can be viewed via the `/v1/gitops-terraform/status` endpoint.
+- It's assumed that the plugin loads the configuration itself, but this isn't required; you can manage another Vault.
+- If you enable multiple plugins, you can manage different parts of the configuration accessible to the token from different repositories.

 ## Building

 ```bash